 Early Origins of the Uniak family

 The surname Uniak was first found in County Cork (Irish: Corcaigh) the ancient Kingdom of Deis Muin (Desmond), located on the southwest coast of Ireland in the province of Munster, where they held a family seat from ancient times, soon after the Anglo Norman Conquest of Ireland by Strongbow in 1172 A.D.
 That this family name were Norman mercenaries seems reasonably clear.
 In the bitter 13th century feuds between the Fitzgeralds and the Butlers it is said that a commander, seeking help to secure a position, pointed to one of the captains and said, 'Unicus Est', meaning 'He is the only one to undertake this service'.
 Hence this expression not only became the family motto but it also became the basis and origin of the family name itself, Uniacke.
 Later some used Gard as a synonym.

 Early History of the Uniak family

 This web page shows only a small excerpt of our Uniak research.
-Another 173 words (12 lines of text) covering the years 197 and 1976 are included under the topic Early Uniak History in all our PDF Extended History products and printed products wherever possible.
+Another 87 words (6 lines of text) covering the year 1976 is included under the topic Early Uniak History in all our PDF Extended History products and printed products wherever possible.

 Uniak Spelling Variations

 It was found during an investigation of the origins of the name Uniak that church officials and medieval scribes often spelled the name as it sounded.
 This practice lead to a single person's being documented under many spelling variations.
 The name Uniak has existed in the various shapes: Uniacke, Uniake, Uniack, Uniak, Garde, Gard and others.

-Early Notables of the Uniak family (pre 1700)
+Early Notables of the Uniak family

 More information is included under the topic Early Uniak Notables in all our PDF Extended History products and printed products wherever possible.